hapijs/joi/API.md

 Any of the `coerce`, `pre` and `validate` functions should use `this.createError(code, value, local, state, prefs)` to create and return errors.
 This function potentially takes 5 required arguments:
-- `code` - the dotted type of the error matching predefined language elements or the ones defined in your extension.
+- `code` - the dotted type of the error matching predefined messages or the ones defined in your extension.
 - `value` - the value responsible for the error.
 - `local` - a free-form object that can contain anything you want to provide context on regarding the error.
 This object's properties are inserted in the error message where bracketted placeholders are.
 - `state` - state that the validation was in, which contains the current key, path, parent if any, or reference if any.
 Usually you just have to pass the `state` you were given.